-- 1.1.1 A meteorological office is located at Rarotonga International Airport. - 1.1.2 The meteorological services for civil aviation are provided by the Cook Island Meteorological Service.
+- 1.1.1 The Rarotonga meteorological office is located at the northwestern tip of Rarotonga International Airport runway on the seaside. - 1.1.2 The meteorological services for civil aviation are provided by theCook Islands Meteorological Service.

 Meteorological Service PO Box 127 Rarotonga COOK ISLANDS